 This funding opportunity may support businesses who are hiring software developers for current projects.

-As a way to encourage businesses to provide software development experience to the youth of Canada, the federal government offers a yearly program called Canada Summer Jobs which subsidizes 50% of the provincial minimum wage for workers aged 15 to 30.
+To encourage businesses to provide software development experience to the youth, the federal government offers a program called Canada Summer Jobs which subsidizes 50% of the provincial minimum wage for workers aged 15 to 30.
 This is just one of many hiring grant and wage subsidy programs available to Canadian businesses, but we believe it’s one of the best.

 3. Getting Your Innovative Software to Market